LinHeLurking/spider_for_glassy_shrine/README.md

 # spider_for_glassy_shrine
 a spider that can crawl glassy shrine(琉璃神社) automatically

+configure.py will install dependencies. cause on windows deivces installation of twisted via pip3 always fails,so in this script twisted is installed via easy_install

 run llss_start.py after install the dependencies and it will ask you for a date to stop. any posts before the date you input will not be crawled. resultes are stored in the same folder.